Even if you had no piano lessons as a kid, you may wonder whether music for baby’s development is something you should explore with your little one.

-On that aspect alone, music makes a huge contribution to your growing child’s life.
+On that aspect alone, music for baby’s development makes a huge contribution to your growing child’s life.

-Music can enhance your child’s development in other ways, too.
+Music can enhance your baby’s development in other ways, too.
 First, it encourages his hand, arm and leg movements.

 Your young child’s natural desire to move his body to the beat of a song helps sharpen his control over his general co-ordination.